Triple Crown (professional wrestling)

 The Triple Crown is an accomplishment recognized by various professional wrestling promotions.
 It is a distinction made to a professional wrestler who has won three of a single promotion's championships; specifically, a world championship, another singles championship, and a tag team championship.
-Promotions to officially recognize Triple Crown winners include WWE, All Elite Wrestling (AEW), Total Nonstop Action Wrestling (TNA), Ring of Honor (ROH), Lucha Libre AAA Worldwide (AAA), and National Wrestling Alliance (NWA) as well as the defunct promotions World Championship Wrestling (WCW), Extreme Championship Wrestling (ECW), and Lucha Underground.
+Promotions to officially recognize Triple Crown winners include WWE, All Elite Wrestling (AEW), Total Nonstop Action Wrestling (TNA), Ring of Honor (ROH), and National Wrestling Alliance (NWA) as well as the defunct promotions World Championship Wrestling (WCW), Extreme Championship Wrestling (ECW), and Lucha Underground.

 National promotions

 All Elite Wrestling

+Kenny Omega and Willow Nightingale, AEW's first men's and women's Triple Crown winners.

-The All Elite Wrestling (AEW) Triple Crown was established on September 4, 2022, defined by company CEO Tony Khan as consisting of the AEW World Championship, the AEW World Tag Team Championship, and the AEW World Trios Championship.
-Kenny Omega became the first Triple Crown winner after becoming part of inaugural Trios Championship team at All Out.
+The men's All Elite Wrestling (AEW) Triple Crown was established on September 4, 2022, defined by company CEO Tony Khan as consisting of the AEW World Championship, the AEW World Tag Team Championship, and the AEW World Trios Championship.
+Kenny Omega became the first men's Triple Crown winner after becoming part of inaugural Trios Championship team at All Out.

+The AEW Women's Triple Crown was established on July 26, 2026, and consists of all three of AEW's women's championships: the AEW Women's World Championship, the AEW TBS Championship, and the AEW Women's World Tag Team Championship.
+Willow Nightingale became the inaugural Women's Triple Crown after winning the AEW Women's World Championship at Redemption.